Guillam de Clermont Dessus-13 June 1355

 Guillam looked at Thierry and frowned.
 ‘How did you find him here?’

-‘I asked round the local bars to identify any newcomers, strangers.
-In the end the gypsy cart and horses were a giveaway.
+‘I asked around the local bars to identify any newcomers, strangers.
+In the end, the gypsy cart and horses were a giveaway.
 They are still in the stables below with the two black thoroughbreds which were tethered behind the cart.’

 ‘Is someone still paying for the stabling of the horses?’

-Yes, me, I can’t loose the horses are valuable.
+Yes, me, I can’t lose, the horses are valuable.

 ‘Well, thank you.
 I may be here an hour, possibly a little longer.’

 Once Thierry had left, Guillam gave a casual glance around the room.
 By the window, a chair lay on its side and there was blood on the floor alongside the chair, entirely consistent with Don Fernandino’s version of events.
 He shook his head.
 He was not here to question Don Fernandino’s story.

 He walked to the door where although someone had tried to wipe it up there was the unmistakable trace of a blood stain.